High-performance IT Marketing Step 3: Creating the Right Budget

 We also recommend setting aside some money for courting your very best prospects.

 You should have some kind of system in place for ranking your leads based on size, potential revenue, influence and so on.
-The better the lead, the more you should be willing to spend to close that
+The better the lead, the more you should be willing to spend to close that deal.

 For example, one of our clients creates these massive architectural-style prints of the network configuration for their most promising leads.
 They even have the thing framed.
 It sets them back about $500 a pop, but when you’re talking about thousands in recurring monthly revenue, that’s nothing.